edoaprilianto/laravel-upload-csv/README.md

 ## Laravel Import CSV

-this application provide for the large amount file upload csv with laravel. handle real-time progress and chunks upload data to database & using redis queue for managing process
+this application provide for the large amount file upload csv with laravel. handle real-time progress and chunks upload data to database & using redis queue for managing process.

+**Noted : After upload file in application , it will delay 30 second process**

 ## Features